- Rommel’s Peace (2013)

 - Ole Miss site has brief biography of Wells

-- Obituary for Dean Faulkner Wells, wife of Laurence
+- Obituary for Dean Faulkner Wells, wife of Lawrence

-- Wells’s son is artist in Prague whose book is entitled Laurence Wells Bohemian
+- Wells’s son is artist in Prague whose book is entitled Lawrence Wells Bohemian